 Greenhouse gas benefits are largest when no-till is practiced over a prolonged period.
 NRI’s Conservation Effects Assessment Project Cropland Survey collected data on farming practices during 2003-06.
 In the Upper Mississippi River Basin, one of the Nation’s major growing areas, 13 percent of cropped acres were in no-till for 3 consecutive years during the relevant survey period.

 Together, ARMS and NRI data indicate that efforts to increase the adoption of less intensive tillage practices by U.S. farmers could be an important component of policies designed to reduce greenhouse gas emissions and help protect the environment.

-"No-Till" Farming Is a Growing Practice , by John Horowitz and Robert Ebel, USDA, Economic Research Service, November 2010
+"No-Till" Farming Is a Growing Practice, by John Horowitz, Robert Ebel, and Kohei Ueda, USDA, Economic Research Service, November 2010